 Serotonin - a neurotransmitter that helps the brain cells to "communicate" with each other, playing an important role in stabilizing mood and regulation of stress.
 Modern models of serotonin functions explanations remain incomplete.
 Researchers at Imperial College London believe that the updated model will help in the treatment of a number of psychiatric conditions, including depression, obsessive-compulsive disorder and addiction.

 Antidepressants and antipsychotics interact with serotonin receptors, and two of them are considered to be especially important - serotonin receptor 1A and 2A.

 Patients with depression prescribe SSRIs (selective serotonin reuptake inhibitors), which help to relieve the symptoms, increasing the level of serotonin in the brain.
 Evidence suggests that an important part of their job is to increase the activity of the serotonin 1A receptor, which regulates the activity of the brain, helping people to cope with depressed mood.

-Conversely, psychedelic agents such as LSD and psilocybin ( "magic mushrooms") act primarily on serotonin receptor 2A.
+Conversely, psychedelic agents such as LSD and psilocybin ( "magic mushrooms") act primarily on serotonin 2A receptor.
 Data suggest that hallucinogenic drugs can be effective in the treatment of certain mental disorders, and the authors try to explain why.
 Researchers believe that, although the traditional treatment is to block the activity of 1A and 2A, the therapeutic value of the activation of the 2A underestimated.